The Criminal Process In California

 If you plead guilty or the jury convicts you, you must be sentenced for the crime.
 In misdemeanor cases, this usually occurs when your case is settled or at the trial.
 You may be placed on probation, sentenced to jail time and/or be fined.

 The Sentencing Hearing

 Felony punishments can range from formal probation to jail time to a stay in state prison.
 Occasionally, you may receive a sentencing alternative such as a residential drug treatment program, counseling, work furlough or community service.
-These programs often require an extra push from your Vista defense attorney.
-The judge has a wide variety of options when it comes to sentencing and in most cases, the sentence cannot be appealed unless it is considered unreasonable when compared with the severity of the crime.
+These programs often require an extra push from your lawyer.
+The judge has a wide variety of options when it comes to sentencing.
+In most cases, the sentence is not subject to appeal unless it is considered unreasonable compared with the severity of the crime.

 Post-Conviction Appeals and Motions for New Trials

 After a trial, a defendant may appeal any legal error by the lawyers or judges during a trial.
 You may be able to file for an appeal if you believe the original court made an error in their verdict or sentencing.
 These errors can be intentional, such as police misconduct, or accidental, like a technical mistake by a forensic scientist.
 Common reasons for criminal appeals in California include juror misconduct, improper jury instructions, prosecutorial misconduct, denial of due process, and sentencing considered cruel or unusual for the crime in question.